 we want to make it clear that we believe Article 15 of the Block Producer Agreement should be changed to 0% to prevent block producer collusion or block producer cartels.

-Reply B-21 (10) [From: HyDRo GMT+8, 28 May
+Reply B-21 (10) [From: HyDRo] GMT+8, 28 May

 I have revised my opinion on #15 after finding the possible reasoning behind it.. and i agree with hackers post above.

-Reply B-21 (11) [From: GunnisonCap GMT+8, 29 May
+Reply B-21 (11) [From: GunnisonCap] GMT+8, 29 May

 I think you meant the real world is very complex like I said.
 I fully understand the complexities of the real world which was my point, that we cannot unfortunately take an overly purist stance and ignore the realities of global business whereby minority passive investment stakes are commonplace.